nishaq503/clam/README.md

 ### PANCAKES

-This paper was published at IEEE BigData 2024.
-See [here](benches/pancakes/README.md) for running Rust code to reproduce the results for the PANCAKES algorithms.
+TODO ...

 ### MUSALS

 This paper is a work in progress.
-See [here](benches/musals/README.md) for running Rust code to reproduce the results for the MUSALS algorithms.
+See [here](crates/shell/README.md) for the CLI that can be used to run the current implementation of MUSALS.

 ## Publications